MeLikeyCode/SampleCode/README.md

 ========
 I have selected a few classes from my Qt Game Engine project to show off :).
 I tend to create one .h and one .cpp file for each class.
 The name of the file is the same as the name of the class.

-Here is a high level explanation of the classes I have chosen:
+Here is a brief description of the classes I have chosen (check out the ones that sound interesting to you):

-Note: Please look at the code in this order, I think that would make the most sense to you.

 ### Sprite
 This class represents a set of named animations that you can play via a play() method.